gitbls/sdm/Docs/Plugins.md

 * `--plugin mkdir:"dir=/usr/local/foobar|chown=bls:users|chmod=740"`

 NOTE: The directory is created in Phase 0, so it is available as early as during customization.
 The owner and protection are not set until the post-install phase, since it's possible that the owner account may not be created until Phase 1.

+### ndm

+The `ndm` plugin installs ndm (https://github.com/gitbls/ndm), named (bind9) and isc-dhcp-server which enables the resulting system to operate as a full DHCP/DNS server with an easy-to-use command-line interface. ndm makes it super-simple to run your own DHCP/DNS server on RasPiOS with useful logging capabilities.

+#### Arguments

+* **config** &mdash; Existing ndm config file (dbndm.json) to build a new server with an existing ndm config file

+#### Examples

+* `--plugin ndm` &mdash; Installs ndm, named, and isc-dhcp-server.
+Both named and isc-dhcp-server services are disabled, and must be re-enabled once ndm has been used to generate the config files for these two services.

 ### network